XiaolinSong5/kubernetes-craftsmen/README.md

 Now inside the pod, type: `curl http://employee:8080/employee/actuator/health`

 You should get an 'up' statement back.
-Note that when you go 'inside' a pod, you're limited to what the pod has available.
+Note that when you go 'inside' a pod, you're limited to what the pod has available (in this case, at least bash and curl).

-Type `exit` to leave the interactive sessionn.
+Type `exit` to leave the interactive session.

 You could also directly execute the curl command without an interactive shell: